Dynatrace/Dynatrace-EventDrivenAnsible/docs/dt_webhook.md

         token: '{{ var_eda_token }}'
 ```

- * When the rulebook is running you can send a the following curl request to trigger the rulebook from another terminal
+ * When the rulebook is running, you can send the following curl request to trigger the rulebook from another terminal

 ```
 curl -X POST --header "Authorization: Bearer <your-test-token>" --data '{